1996 Illinois elections: Straight-ticket voting

 Illinois had a straight-ticket voting option in 1996.
 This would be the last Illinois election with straight-ticket voting, as it would be abolished in Illinois in 1997.

 Federal elections

 United States President

 Illinois voted for the Democratic Party ticket of Bill Clinton and Al Gore.

 United States Senate

 Democrat Dick Durbin was elected to succeed outgoing Democratic Senator Paul Simon.

 United States House

 All 20 of Illinois’ seats in the United States House of Representatives were up for election in 1996.

 Both the Democratic and Republican parties flipped one seat held by the other party, leaving the party the composition of Illinois' House delegation 10 Democrats and 10 Republicans.

 State elections

 State Senate

-Some of the seats of the Illinois Senate were up for election in 1996.
+40 out of 59 seats in the Illinois Senate were up for election in 1996.
 Republicans retained control of the Illinois Senate, which they had held since 1993, having secured a majority from the 1992 election.